Skip to Main Content

 In situations where students are in danger, the university’s primary concern is the prevention of harm.
 When such situations arise, the Vice President for Student Affairs/Dean of Students or designee will immediately evaluate such situations and determine a course of action.
 As such, if the behavior of a student is judged to be endangering self, another person, and/or property, the university will take steps necessary to prevent this.
 This may entail removing the student from the university environment through suspension and/or removal from university-managed housing and/or transfer to a different setting, including, where appropriate, the supervision of parents/guardians or the supervision of a hospital.

-Behaviors that may require immediate removal or resolutions: threat to self, threat to others, disturbance of the community, alcohol use, drug use, destruction of property, disturbing or bizarre behaviors that disrupt the environment, disturbance of the educational environment, criminal activity, possession of weapons, or other activities so determined by the Vice President for Student Affairs/Dean of Students.
+Behaviors that may require immediate removal or resolutions: threat to self, threat to others, disturbance of the community, disturbance of the educational environment, criminal activity, possession of weapons, and/or other activities so determined by the Vice President for Student Affairs/Dean of Students.

 When the parents or guardians themselves are unable to come to campus within a specific period, they must make arrangements for the student to leave campus within a specific timeframe that provides for the safety of the student between the time she or he leaves campus and reaches an off-campus, agreed-upon location for the student to stay while on leave.